Defence Health recognises the importance of protecting your personal information and the trust you place in us.

 - Member account online log on details.

 - Where general financial product advice is provided, sufficient personal information to assist you in completing an application form for the relevant insurance policy, and for us to manage the relevant insurance policy;

 - Where a risk policy is to be purchased as part of your superannuation, your tax file number will be collected.

-We may seek to collect personal information which is regarded as sensitive information.
-This includes information about your health.
+We may collect personal information which is sensitive information.
+This includes information about your health and lifestyle as are required by the underwriters to assess your application for insurances.
 We may do so only with your consent, as required or authorised by law or where otherwise permitted by Privacy Principles in the Privacy Act and any applicable State or Territory health privacy laws.

 4. How does Defence Health collect personal information?

 Where it is reasonable and practicable to do so we will collect most of your information from you directly, such as:

 - When you submit an application form to apply for a product or service